ramizraza/trial2/readme.txt

 hi..
 how are you??
-this is one more exp I'm havibg
+this is one more exp I'm having

+more exp